-* Existing fixtures only.
-Service is not available for new High Pressure Sodium Vapor Functional lighting under this schedule.

 DEFINITIONS:

 Customer-Funded Conversion: Street lights that have been converted to LED from another lighting type and whose conversion was funded by the Customer.

 Functional Lighting: Common less expensive luminaires that may be mounted either on wood, fiberglass or non-decorative metal poles.
 The Company will maintain a list of functional light fixtures that are available.